A new vice president reached out to me recently to discuss how to prepare for her new role. She asked me what she needed to do differently.

 While some of the new skills may come naturally to a new VP, others will not.
 You may need to hire a six-month coach for an intense immersion in the topic or delegate the skill.

-What are the new skills that a VP needs to learn?
+Here is a summary new skills a VP needs to learn:

 - Recognize you are taking on a new role.
 VPs lead by managing managers who take care of individual contributors.
 This new job means that you must let go of managing and coaching individual contributors and trying to be the technical expert.
 You now manage through managers and you need to hold them accountable for aligning, motivating, providing performance and development feedback to their teams and for achieving superior performance and innovation.
 Don’t micro-manage.
 Support them in doing their jobs and achieving their own growth.

-- Go to the gumba.
+- Go to the goombah.
 By that I mean, go to your key stakeholders and get their input.
-Many new VPs — especially if they were internally promoted — do not ask their stakeholders how things are going, what they want to be changed, and what they want to keep the same.
+Many new VPs — especially ones who were internally promoted — do not ask their stakeholders how things are going, what they want to be changed, and what they want to keep the same.
 This step was one of the key selection criteria I used in an assessment to select new sales leaders.
 Did the sales leaders ask all their significant customers and internal stakeholders for feedback?
 If not: they flunked the assessment.
-Going to the gumba (speaking with their key stakeholders) is an essential first step for VPs of administrative departments such as IT, Finance and HR as well.
+Going to the goombah is an essential first step for VPs of administrative departments such as IT, Finance and HR as well.

 - Lead organizational, not individual, change.
 VPs must lead organizational change, which is much more challenging than changing individual behaviors on a team There are many excellent models for leading organizational change.
 I prefer John Kotter’s 8-Step Change Model which is very practical and can be managed like a project plan.
 I have repeatedly used it successfully.